1990 FIFA World Cup: Knockout stage

 The knockout stage involved the 16 teams that qualified from the group stage of the tournament.
 There were four rounds of matches, with each round eliminating half of the teams entering that round.
 The successive rounds were: round of 16, quarter-finals, semi-finals and the final.
-There was also a play-off to decide third/fourth place.
-For each game in the knockout stage, any draw at 90 minutes was followed by 30 minutes of extra time; if scores were still level there would be a penalty shoot-out (five penalties each, if neither team already had a decisive advantage, and more if necessary) to determine who progressed to the next round.
+There was also a match for third place.
+For each game in the knockout stage, any tied score at 90 minutes was followed by 30 minutes of extra time; if scores were still level there would be a penalty shoot-out (five penalties each, if neither team already had a decisive advantage, and more if necessary) to determine who progressed to the next round.
 Scores after extra time are indicated by (a.e.t.) and penalty shoot-outs are indicated by (pen.).